zz964/x68D00M/README.md

 1. IF you are using an 060turbo or xm6g in 060 mode, you need to set up the 060turbo.sys driver correctly.
 See below.
   Note that if you're using a PhantomX, you're better off in 030 mode.
 Also see below.
+2. Make sure hiocs.x is running, as well as cache.x ON.
+I run these from autoexec.bat
-2. Copy doom.x (or doom060.x) and your WAD file to the same directory on your Sharp x68000.
+3. Copy doom.x (or doom060.x) and your WAD file to the same directory on your Sharp x68000.
-3. (Optional) If you want more than one sound effect to be playable at a time, run pcm8a, or if you have a Mercury Unit, run pcm8pp.
+4. (Optional) If you want more than one sound effect to be playable at a time, run pcm8a, or if you have a Mercury Unit, run pcm8pp.
-4. From the Human68k command line:
+5. From the Human68k command line:
   doom.x
    Or with a specific IWAD:
      doom.x -iwad tnt.wad